MrValdez/Roshambo/README.md

 At the start of **main()**, Python is initialized.
 The python function **isVerbose()** and the corresponding verbose valuable is set.

-The *argv* is checked:

-- The *first argv* is the variable that modifies the AI (e.g. the MBFP variant number in the first paper).
+The *argv* is checked.
+This contains the filename for the Yomi configuration file that will modify the AI's behavior (see the section below for more information)

 Finally, Python interface is properly closed when the test suite exits.